Donrwalsh/game/README.md

 - Via Global Tool Configuration, setup Java and Maven.

 - Created new Pipeline project.
 Configured it to poll SCM every three minutes and look for a Jenkinsfile.
+- Not having a lot of luck, needed to add jenkins to the sudoers file by way of `sudo visudo`

 ## Todo Section